apache/flink/docs/try-flink/flink-operations-playground.zh.md

 #### Step 3: Recovery

-Once you restart the TaskManager, it reconnects to the Master.
+Once you restart the TaskManager, it reconnects to the JobManager.

 {% highlight bash%}
 docker-compose up -d taskmanager
 {% endhighlight %}

-When the Master is notified about the new TaskManager, it schedules the tasks of the recovering Job to the newly available TaskSlots.
+When the JobManager is notified about the new TaskManager, it schedules the tasks of the recovering Job to the newly available TaskSlots.
 Upon restart, the tasks recover their state from the last successful [checkpoint]({{ site.baseurl }}/learn-flink/fault_tolerance.html) that was taken before the failure and switch to the `RUNNING` state.